-Use what you have decorating ideas to refresh your home decor for spring without having to buy anything new or leave your house.
+Use what you have decorating ideas to refresh your home decor for spring without having to buy anything new.

-I enjoy changing up my decor for the seasons and now more than ever is the time to make sure my home is my comfy, cozy sanctuary.
-My safe place away from what is going on in the outside world.
+I enjoy changing up my decor for the seasons and now more than ever is the time to make sure I chase the winter blues away and bring on spring.

-Taking on refreshing your home for spring is also a way to make your home feel happier and give you a feeling of something you can control right now in your life.
+Taking on refreshing your home for spring is also a way to give your home a new energy or vibe.

 Over the weekend, I started to paint the foyer.
 A project that has been on the back burner for years.
 While the paint was drying, I went up to my attic stash of decor to see what I could find to bring a little spring into the house using what I already own.

 My mantra… “Just because I have the same stuff, doesn’t mean I can’t use it in different ways.“